|Back to Back Issues Page|

 If you plan to grow vegetables and fruit then you will need water in the dry months; there is absolutely no need for it to be chlorinated.

-Ample water to irrigate your plants is a dire need for Green Zone.
+Ample water to irrigate your plants is a dire need for Green Zone gardeners.

 CoronavirusFrequent washing of hands is a very important part of reducing our exposure to infectious diseases like the coronavirus.
 An abundant supply of water is an essential part of the equation.

-It seems likely to me that the handshake has been consigned to history; in fact it should have been many centuries ago.
-Most of the bugs are to be found on the palm of the hand.
-Instead we will bump fists or elbows as a greeting.
+It's not impossible that the handshake has been consigned to history; in fact it should have been many centuries ago.
+Most of the bugs are to be found on the palm.
+Instead will we bump fists or elbows as a greeting in the future?